-Short Communications are intended for the presentation of topics of limited scope, or for preliminary announcements of novel research findings.
-They are not intended for interim reports of work in progress, and must report results that are of scientific value in their own right.
+Short Communications are intended for the presentation of topics of limited scope or for preliminary announcements of novel research findings.
+They are not intended for interim reports of work in progress and must report results that are of scientific value in their own right.

 Short Communications should not normally exceed two journal pages (about 1500 words).
-A maximum of two figures and two tables of appropriate size are permitted.